climardo/platanofb/_posts/2019-10-29-week-8-results.md

 author: geru
 header_image: /assets/images/2019/week-8-header.jpg
 header_pos: 50% 25%
+excerpt: There are now 5 members with over $40 in total winnings this season; you can check them out here.
+The winners this week separated themselves from the
 ---
 Congratulations to [this week's](https://www.draftkings.com/contest/gamecenter/78922851) winners:

 {% include 2019-week-8.html %}

-There are now 5 members with over $40 in total winnings this season; you can check them out [here](https://platanofb.com/results).
+There are now 5 members with over $40 in total winnings this season; you can check them out [here](/results).
 The winners this week separated themselves from the rest of the pack by at least 13 fpts and all drafted __Mike Evans__ (45.8 fpts $6,600).
 We are half way through with this season and there are 7 members who have not placed yet.
 Keep submitting those lineups and try considering something new, like opponent rank against a position or weather conditions.
 Also, take a look at the analysis links posted [each week](#week-7-analysis) and the resources listed on [Help <i class="far fa-question-circle" aria-hidden="true"></i>](https://platanofb.com/help).
 You've got 8 weeks to shape up.
 Win first place each week and that's $280!
 You will probably also be called out as a cheater, because no one is that lucky, but hey - give it a try!

 I'm still waiting for DraftKings to allow Thursday - Monday contests like we've been doing.
 But I have been considering Sunday only contests for a while and some of you like this idea, although none of you have a problem with the current format.
 Let's take a vote (below).
 Good luck in Week 9.
 Maduro, out.